Flashlights for Light Painting

 What’s new on the market for Light Painting?

-I have the pleasure of using one of the early models and just ordered another one of the latest generation.
-Can’t wait to include that into my assorted cabinet of flashlights.
+I have the pleasure of using one of the early models and just ordered another one of the latest generations.
+Can’t wait to include that in my assorted cabinet of flashlights.

 I truly hope that the guys will also find the time and funds to create another series with a focusing system.
-From my own experience, I know its not only an expensive hobby but also a very difficult technical task.
-Yes there was a time when I was thinking to create my own flashlight.
-When I found out what Dennis is working on I put a halt on my work immediately.
+From my own experience, I know it is not only an expensive hobby but also a very difficult technical task.
+Yes, there was a time when I was thinking to create my own flashlight.
+When I found out what Dennis is working on I put a halt to my work immediately.